manosh-agoda/scala-exercises/README.md

   <br>b.
 The most common word
   <br>c.
 The most common letter
   <br>d.
 Create a map from letter to a set of words it appears in
+7. Convert a list of strings to a list of all the characters in all the strings